JosephusPaye/bubble/README.md

 ## To-Do

--  [ ] Add a basic editor for testing the parser
+- [x] Add a basic editor for testing the parser
--  [ ] Part 2: Semantic Analysis of AST
+- [x] Part 2: Semantic Analysis of AST
+- [ ] Add Monaco editor with syntax highlighting and inline errors/warnings
+- [ ] Part 3: Style resolution and inital code generation

 ## Licence